 Cover work surface with a plastic table cover.

-If using new purchased fabric, prewash fabric to remove any finishes that may interfere with dye absorption.
+Prewash towels to remove any finishes that may interfere with dye absorption.

 Dye Preparation: Wearing rubber gloves, measure and mix dye following recipe below.
 Add ¼ cup salt and a squirt of dish washing liquid.
 Stir well.

 Choose one color or make all three, dyeing one at a time.
 2 Tablespoons Fuchsia, 4 cups hot water.
 3 Tablespoons Lemon Yellow, 4 cups hot water.
 2 Tablespoons Aquamarine, 4 cups hot water.

 Pour dye solution into a dishpan or bucket.
 Add 1 gallon very hot water; stir well.
 (Test the color by dipping a paper towel or scrap of fabric in the dye bath.
 If color is too dark, add more water.
 If it is too light, add more dye.)